salesforce/apollo/README.md

 ### Platform Specific Domain Socket Support

-Platform specific code for supporting Unix Domain Socket in GRPC Netty is segregated into two different modules:
+Platform-specific code for supporting Unix Domain Socket in GRPC Netty is segregated into two different modules:
 *[domain-epoll](domain-epoll)* and *[domain-kqueue](domain-kqueue)*.
-These modules are added via platform specific profiles that are activated for the platform the build is running on.
+These modules are added via platform-specific profiles that are activated for the platform the build is running on.

 ## Modules